ggreer/geoff.greer.fm/_posts/2013-08-01-floobits-update-10-months-later.md

 Matt and I spent a couple of days preparing for the interview.
 We knew we weren't good at selling stuff, so we focused on having a great demo.
 To make sure there were no problems with network access, I ran a local instance of Floobits and connected our laptops with an ethernet cable.
 I felt a little silly walking into the interview room with two laptops connected by a wire.
 Other candidates were working on all kinds of cool new mobile wireless things.
 Meanwhile, we were using a copper conductor to demo plugins for text editors that were created a quarter-century ago.
 A few minutes before the interview, I thought "How did I delude myself into thinking this idea could work?"

-The interview went absurdly quickly.
+The interview went by absurdly quickly.
 We answered questions to varying degrees of satisfaction.
 Our demo went well.
 We drove back to San Francisco in rush hour traffic and discussed our chances.
 I put our odds at 50%.

 Right after I walked into my apartment, I got the phone call.
 We celebrated that evening by going to Zeke's.
 We started with beer, but the night ended with shots of tequila.